MEET THE CAT WITH THE CATITUDE - AND THE MEN WITH THE REMEDY!!

 The Beaufort Gazette, Beaufort, SC: published 86 weekly columns by June titled "Pepper - Cat About Town."

 A WILD MARINE’S BOOT CAMP TALE

 YOUNG MARINES (and a cat) SAVE CHRISTMAS

-Photos of June's Federal Civil Service (DOD) tours of duty as a secretary with the
+Photos of June's Federal Civil Service (DOD) tours of duty with the US Army

-I’m June Andrade and one of the reasons I wrote A Wild Marine's Boot Camp Tale was to give the children of Marine Corps drill instructors an insight into what their mom or dad did when they left home in the wee hours of the morning and sometimes didn’t return before they were tucked into bed.
-I used the actual U.S. Marine Corps recruit training manual, so the kids could follow the kitty cat (Recruit Parker) through his training – the exact same schedule their parents would be putting their real recruits through.
-I could just see them putting themselves into the cat’s “boots” and trying to survive the impossible-like the cat.
+I’m June Andrade and one of the reasons I wrote THE HAT and THE CAT was to give the children of Marine Corps' drill instructors an insight into what their mom or dad did when they left home in the wee hours of the morning and sometimes didn’t return before they were tucked into bed.
+I used the actual U.S. Marine Corps recruit training manual, so the kids could follow the kitty cat (Recruit Pepper Parker) through his training – the exact same schedule their parents would be putting their real recruits through.
+I could visualize the kids putting themselves into the cat’s “boots” and trying to survive the impossible - like the cat.
 No matter how cantankerous or talented he was, his drill instructors (their parents) were more determined to train him than he was to escape!
 The imagination is a wonderful thing and I hoped the kids would gain strength from Pepper’s antics and survival.
-Also, I hoped they’d better understand their parent’s job and be proud of their shared accomplishment when the recruits graduated.
-The book is beautifully illustrated, giving the kids another incentive to read it.
+Also, I hoped they’d better understand their parent’s jobs and be proud of their shared accomplishment when the recruits graduated.
+Liesl Bell beautifully illustrated the books, giving the kids another incentive to read them.